JoelNiklaus/joelniklaus.github.io/_posts/2024-10-24-ideas-for-peer-review-system.md

 and [ICLR](https://papercopilot.com/statistics/iclr-statistics) statistics), review quality seems to be declining further.
 This is understandable – reviewers are overwhelmed with competing priorities, and the work is both anonymous and unpaid.
 While the field's growing popularity is exciting, the record-breaking submission numbers each year intensify the peer review challenges.
 Currently, submitting a paper requires minimal effort.
+There are only few checks allowing for desk-rejecting low-quality papers leading to lower reviewing load.
 Some venues like [ARR](https://aclrollingreview.org/reviewing-workload-requirement) and [CVPR](https://cvpr.thecvf.com/Conferences/2025/CVPRChanges) have attempted to address reviewer shortages by requiring authors to serve as reviewers.
 However, this approach may not be a complete solution.
 Authors who view reviewing as an unwanted obligation might produce low-quality reviews.
 To my knowledge, there's no quality control system in place that would desk-reject papers from authors who submit subpar reviews.

 Other proposed improvements to the peer review system include providing [more recognition](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7029384) [for reviewers](https://blog.degruyter.com/the-ideal-future-of-peer-review-through-the-editors-lens) and incorporating [AI-assisted tools](https://www.researchinformation.info/feature/how-do-we-improve-peer-review).
 Beyond these suggestions, I haven't seen much public discourse on this topic, except [this recent tweet from Jakob Foerster](https://x.com/j_foerst/status/1848402835156635972?t=1005GjTOLmWPe2a0EBQuqA&s=19)
 .
-In my view, achieving sustainable improvement will require more fundamental structural changes to the system.
+While there appears to be broad consensus in academia that the current peer review system falls short of its goals, concrete proposals for systemic reform seem to be lacking.
+I believe that lasting improvements will require deeper, more fundamental changes to the existing structure.

 ## A Potential Solution

-In Switzerland, where I live, the [Polluter Pays Principle](https://en.wikipedia.org/wiki/Polluter_pays_principle) ( Verursacherprinzip in German) plays a significant role in political discourse.
+In Switzerland, where I live, the [Polluter Pays Principle](https://en.wikipedia.org/wiki/Polluter_pays_principle) (Verursacherprinzip in German) plays a significant role in political discourse.
 This principle states that those who generate costs by using common resources should bear those costs.
 Applied to academic publishing, this would suggest that authors submitting papers (the "polluters") should compensate for the review effort they necessitate.
 However, to my knowledge, most peer-reviewed venues currently lack such a direct cost-responsibility connection.

-The proposed system works as follows: Authors pay 1000 USD to submit a paper.
+The proposed system works as follows: Authors pay 1000 USD to submit a paper to discourage submitting low-quality work.
 This fee is distributed among the review team - 200 USD for each of the four reviewers, 150 USD for the meta-reviewer, and 50 USD for the program chair.
 While 1000 USD represents a minimal expense for universities compared to the actual cost of conducting research, the 200 USD reviewer payment provides meaningful compensation for PhD students, who typically handle most reviews.
 By introducing this monetary incentive, reviewing becomes an attractive task.
-Moreover, the payment structure enables quality control measures - for instance, we could make payment contingent on the meta-reviewer's or authors' assessment of the review quality.
+Moreover, the payment structure enables quality control measures - for instance, we could make payment contingent on the meta-reviewer's and/or authors' assessment of the review quality.

-The concept has established precedent: courts routinely compensate professionals for their expert opinions.
+This concept has established precedent: courts routinely compensate professionals for their expert opinions.
 Just as legal systems rely on case law and precedent, science builds upon a network of prior work.
 Therefore, ensuring the quality of this foundational knowledge should be paramount.
-While conferences like CVPR and ARR already require authors to review papers, paid reviewing offers distinct advantages:
+While conferences like CVPR and ARR already require submitting authors to review papers, paid reviewing offers distinct advantages:

 - Rather than depending on potentially unmotivated or unsuitable authors for reviews, we can select qualified reviewers
 - Financial compensation provides leverage to demand and enforce high-quality reviews